Carry out some spring home maintenance

 With the days getting a little longer, and the weather a little warmer, there are signs that spring is firmly on its way.

-Given that you’ve probably been spending more time than ever at home in recent months due to the pandemic, your house or flat may be crying out for some much-needed maintenance.
+Given that you’ve probably been spending more time than ever at home in recent months given that 2024 was the 17th wettest winter since 1836, your house or flat may be crying out for some much-needed maintenance.

 Here we take a look at some of the things you should be doing now to keep your home and garden ship-shape.